kvxb/ElfLoader/README.md

 You can see more details about the stack [here](https://lwn.net/Articles/631631/).

-You will have to reserve a memory region large enough for the stack (you can use the maximum allowed stack size, using `getrlimit`, or you can use a harcoded value large enough to fit everything).
+You will have to reserve a memory region large enough for the stack (you can use the maximum allowed stack size, using `getrlimit`, or you can use a hardcoded value large enough to fit everything).
 After that, you need to copy the argc, argv and envp in the expected layout, then set up the auxv.

 **Note:** `argv` and `envp`, since they consist of strings, will be placed as the **pointer to the string** on the stack, not the string itself.